Dinorush/Brute4/README.md

 - Quad Rocket and Cluster payload fire faster and hold more ammo.

-**Quick Load**
+**Gliders**

-- Cluster Payload loads faster and recharges while in use.
+- Barrage Core rockets have increased speed and reduced drop.

 **Grenade Swarm**